Build It Yourself: Creative DIY Outdoor Furniture Ideas

 5. Tape measure

-6. Saw (if you are cutting down any of the pallets on size
+6. Saw (if you are cutting down any of the pallets to size

 7. Exterior paint or stain (if desired)